e27182/nRF52832_pesky/README.md

 ## TODO

 1. Update Nordic Semi SDK to newest version
+2. Investigate updating eMD6.12 to eMD provided by NordicSemi with Thingy 52
-2. Power-tuning - now I see max 15mA, but, may be, we can do even better?
+3. Power-tuning - now I see max 15mA, but, may be, we can do even better?
-3. Add DFU support - could be hard due to limited RAM
+4. Add DFU support - could be hard due to limited RAM
-4. Add altimeter data for 10DOF - could be hard due to limited RAM
+5. Add altimeter data for 10DOF - could be hard due to limited RAM

 ## KNOWN ISSUES
 1. Windows 10\Edimax BT adapter - both mouse and joystick are unstable, quickly disconnected, lags, etc